abferguson/Camping-data-logger/README.md

 Circuit schematic: KiCAD format

 Features:
-Power switch (inside to connect battery to circuitry)
+Power switch (inside of main body connects battery to circuitry)
-Slide switch to turn on OLED and place unit in real time sense and display mode
+Slide switch inside slide cover turns on OLED and places unit in real time display mode
 Power port for solar cell supply

+Operation:
+Once the main power switch is on, the unit begins recording environemental and GPS data every ten minutes.
+When the interactive slide switch, located behind the sliding cover on the side, is on, two modes are activated:
+  1) The unit retrieves the lates environmental data and displays on the OLED display.
+  2) Bluetooth is turned on for interactive queries.

+Bluetooth:
+Mobile Bluetooth app: Serial Bluetooth Terminal by Kai Morich ( Android v1.33 at time of writing)

+Set up
+Query              Send value
+Environmental      env
+GPS coord          gps
+Current Env        now
+Help               help
+Misc data          misc
+Erase stored data  erase

 Notes:
 4 - 3mm x 6mm screws needed to attach side base to case bottom